microsoft/powerapps-tools/README.md

 The following tools are experimental.
 They are intended to fill certain gaps with the authoring experience of PowerApps studio.
 I expect the tools to become obselete once the product team integrate some of these features into the product.

 ## PowerApps Review Tool
 This tool allow you to see all the changes that you made to your app taking the default properties of the control as baseline.
-This tool can be usefull for code reviews and get a quick view of where your formulas are throughout the screens and controls.
+This tool can be useful for code reviews and get a quick view of where your formulas are throughout the screens and controls.
 ![PowerApps Review Tool](https://pahandsonlab.blob.core.windows.net/tools/AppChangeFinder.png)
 [Download](https://pahandsonlab.blob.core.windows.net/tools/AppChangeFinder.zip).